Modeling Custom 3D Objects

 Once you have finished modeling your creation, you can create an architectural block that groups the separate objects into a single item and then add the block to the library.

-3D/Polyline Solids & other Primitives
+3D/Polyline Solids & Shapes/Primitives

-3D/polyline solids are polyline shaped 3D objects with a specified thickness.
+3D/polyline solids are polyline-shaped 3D objects with a specified thickness.
 They can be oriented either horizontally or vertically and are useful for creating custom details anywhere in your 3D model.

 , previously known as Polyline Solid in X13 and prior program versions, then either clicking in the plan to create a square, or clicking and dragging to draw a rectangle.
 A vertical 3D/polyline solid can be created in a cross section/elevation view in the same manner as in floor plan view.
 The 3D/polyline solid is placed in front of any objects visible in the view.
 If no objects are behind, the 3D/polyline solid is placed one foot in front of the camera.
 3D/polyline solids can be edited in the same way as other closed polyline-based objects.
 Once you have finished editing your 3D solid in X15 and newer you are able to save it to your user library for future use or use in another plan.
 In X14 and prior, even if your 3D/polyline solid is a singular object you will need to turn it into an architectural block in order to save it to the library.
 More information on this process can be found in the Related Articles section.

-3D Molding Lines/Polylines
+Molding Lines/Polylines & 3D Molding Lines/Polylines

 Soffits